websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 company.security.auth.type=userId
 ```

-## Configuration Priority
+## Understanding Configuration Priority

+Some use cases involve multiple extension files.

+* The Setup Wizard creates a `portal-setup-wizard.properties` file and you want to use a `portal-ext.properties` file to add/override properties.
+* You want to add/override properties without modifying your `portal-ext.properties` file.
+For example, you want to temporarily use developer property via an additional extension file.

+If you use multiple extension files that that specify the same property, it's important to understand which property setting is prioritized.
+An overview of the configuration process and some examples are the best way to learn how properties are prioritized.

-DXP processes the configuration in two phases.
+The configuration process has two phases.

 1. [Create the List of Property Sources](#phase-1-create-the-list-of-property-sources)
 2. [Process the Properties](#phase-2-process-the-properties)

-These phases are executed in the context of DXP's `portal-impl.jar/portal.properties` file, which specifies the initial list of properties files to include and specifies the default property values.
+These phases are executed in the context of DXP's `portal-impl.jar/portal.properties` file, which specifies the initial list of other properties files to include and specifies the default property values.

 ### Phase 1: Create the List of Property Sources

 First DXP creates a list of all the Portal Properties sources.
-The first sources added to the list are properties files, starting with `portal-impl.jar/portal.properties` and continuing with the files assigned to the [`include-and-override`](https://docs.liferay.com/ce/portal/7.3-latest/propertiesdoc/portal.properties.html#Properties%20Override) properties defined in `portal-impl.jar/portal.properties`.
+The `portal-impl.jar/portal.properties` file is the first source added.
+The properties files that `portal-impl.jar/portal.properties` specifies via [`include-and-override`](https://docs.liferay.com/ce/portal/7.3-latest/propertiesdoc/portal.properties.html#Properties%20Override) properties are added next.
 Here are those `include-and-override` definitions:

 ```properties
 include-and-override=portal-bundle.properties